ucb-ist-drupal/ucberkeley_cas-7/docs/configuration.md

- Is it okay to modify the default configuration?
+# Is it okay to modify the default configuration?
-Yes.
+If the value does not exist in `ucberkeley_cas.strongarm.inc`, yes.
+Most of the configuration is in `ucberkeley_cas.features.defaultconfig.inc` -- these values can be overridden with no consequences.

-If you are familiar with Drupal features, you may worry that overriding this configuration will result in you having to "revert" the feature when it is time to upgrade the code.
-This is not the case with UC Berkeley CAS.
-Since the configuration was set using the Default Config module, changing these values will not put the UC Berkeley CAS feature into the "overridden" state.
+If you enter a new value in the administrative interface for a value that is configured in the strongarm file, your change will work, but Drupal's "features" module will report that the feature is in the "overridden state."

 Before you change the configuration, we recommend that you review the configurations notes below.